 A virtual directory is an RNS entry that is represented as a non-leaf node in the hierarchical namespace tree.
-When rendered by a filesystem client, a virtual directory appears as a standard filesystem directory, however does not have any corresponding position in any physical filesystem; hence it is virtual.
+When rendered by a filesystem client, a virtual directory appears as a standard filesystem directory; however, it does not have any corresponding position in any physical filesystem; hence it is virtual.
 A virtual directory, therefore, is purely a namespace entity that functions in much the same way as a conventional filesystem directory by maintaining a list of subentries, which thereby demonstrate a hierarchical relationship.
 There are no restrictions regarding the layout of the namespace tree; both virtual directories and junctions can be nested within nested virtual directories recursively.

 A virtual directory may be considered analogous to a collection, category, or context-to the extent that these terms are used in most directory or catalogue contexts.
-Virtual directories do not have any time or space existence outside of the namespace and strictly serve to facilitate hierarchy, and thus categorization, by presenting the illusion of compartments, which may contain sub-compartments as well as junctions.
+Virtual directories do not have any time or space existence outside of the namespace and strictly serve to facilitate hierarchy.
+Namespace hierarchies offer categorization or grouping of entries, by presenting the illusion of compartments, which may contain sub-compartments as well as junctions.